 • How to manage a class and assess performance.

 The time commitment for Level 2 is 8 days of face-to-face learning, with 25-30 hours of online learning followed by another 5 days of face to face learning.
 Costs vary according to location but expect to pay about £680 for the tuition fees.
 After finishing the course you can expect to earn an average of about £15 per hour.

 The STA was founded in 1932 with the aim of providing good training for swimming teachers.
 The organisation has lots of experience and trains thousands of new swimming teachers each year.
-Like Swim England, they also have two courses however they allow you to skip level 1 and becoming a fully qualified swimming teacher from the get-go.
+Like Swim England, they also have two courses.

 Let’s take a quick look at what their courses have to offer:

 This is the first step in starting a career as a swimming instructor with the STA.
-You don’t need any previous experience to enroll but you do need to be 16 years old and a member of the STA which costs £44 per year
+You don’t need any previous experience to enrol but you do need to be 16 years old and a member of the STA which costs £44 per year.

-The course is run over 5-6 days and again the price varies – but in general, expect to pay £300-400 in course fees.
+The course is run over 5 days and again the price varies – but in general, expect to pay £250-350 in course fees depending on the region.

-Once you’ve completed the Award in teaching swimming, you can progress onto the Certificate.
+Once you’ve completed the Award in teaching swimming, you can progress onto the Certificate, which enables you to teach advanced lessons, extended skills and advanced awards.
 The benefits of taking the Certificate course are:

 • Further build your expertise in teaching competitive strokes